linkerd/website/linkerd.io/content/1/tutorials/part-two.md

 ---

-## How does Linkerd route an outgoing request to the destination's Linkerd?
+## Route an outgoing request to the destination's Linkerd

 In our service mesh deployment, outgoing requests should not be sent directly to the destination application, but instead should be sent to the Linkerd running on that application’s host.
 To do this, we can take advantage of powerful new